Equal Opportunity and Affirmative Action Policy

 Missouri State University is committed to programs and practices that assure an environment free of the barriers of discrimination in education and employment and that establish a collegial and just community.
 To achieve this end, Missouri State University views, evaluates, and treats all persons in any University-related activity or circumstance in which they may be involved, solely as individuals on the basis of their own personal abilities, qualifications, and relevant characteristics.

-Missouri State University provides reasonable accommodations that allow otherwise qualified applicants or employees with disabilities to perform the essential functions of a position.
+Missouri State University provides reasonable accommodations that allow applicants, employees, or qualified individuals with disabilities to perform the essential functions of a position.

 Reasonable accommodations will be made unless such accommodations have the end result of placing an undue burden on the operations of the University.
+If reasonable accommodations would cause undue hardship or burden because of costs, the individual with a disability shall be given the option of providing the accommodation themselves or paying for the portion of the cost that poses the undue hardship or burden.
 Employees needing accommodations should contact their supervisor or department head, or seek assistance from the following offices at their campus: